Small Business Innovation Research

-The Small Business Innovation Research (or SBIR) program is a U.S. government funding program, coordinated by the Small Business Administration, intended to help certain small businesses conduct research and development (R&D).
-Funding takes the form of contracts or grants.
-The recipient projects must have the potential for commercialization and must meet specific U.S. government R&D needs.
-The program makes competitive awards to U.S. small businesses to support research and development with commercial potential across participating agencies’ mission areas.
+The Small Business Innovation Research (SBIR) program is a U.S. government funding program, coordinated by the Small Business Administration, intended to help certain small businesses conduct research and development (R&D).
+Funding is provided through contracts or grants.
+The recipient projects must have commercialization potential and meet specific U.S. government R&D needs.

-Funds are obtained by allocating a certain percentage of the total extramural (R&D) budgets of the 11 federal agencies with extramural research budgets in excess of $100 million.
+Funds are obtained by allocating a percentage of the total extramural (R&D) budgets of the 11 federal agencies with extramural research budgets exceeding $100 million.
 Approximately $2.5 billion is awarded through this program each year.
 The United States Department of Defense (DoD) is the largest agency in this program with approximately $1 billion in SBIR grants annually.
-Over half the awards from the DoD are to firms with fewer than 25 people and a third to firms of fewer than 10.
+Over half the DoD awards go to firms with fewer than 25 people, and a third to firms with fewer than 10.
 A fifth are minority or women-owned businesses.
-Historically a quarter of the companies receiving grants are receiving them for the first time.
+Historically, a quarter of the companies receiving grants are receiving them for the first time.

 In April 2021, the DoD reported on a lack of due diligence for SBIR recipients, which permitted funds to go toward companies linked to the People's Liberation Army.
-In 2022, the program was reauthorized with additional disclosure requirements for companies that have ties to "any foreign country of concern, including the People's Republic of China."
+In 2022, Congress reauthorized the program with additional disclosure requirements for companies that have ties to "any foreign country of concern, including the People's Republic of China."